Exabel/api/exabel/api/data/doc/signals.rst

     :resjson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into larger intervals.
 When two or more values in an interval needs to be aggregated into a single value, specifies how they are combined.
 One of ``MEAN``, ``FIRST``, ``LAST``, ``SUM``, ``MIN``, ``MAX``.
+    :resjson array entityTypes: Resource names of the types of entities this signal has time series for.

 ..  http:example:: curl wget python-requests